-Bette Midler, Charlize Theron, Allison Janey & More Lend Voices To ‘Addams Family’ Animated Movie
+Bette Midler, Charlize Theron, Allison Janney, & More Lend Voices To ‘Addams Family’ Animated Movie

 Actor Oscar Isaac was previously announced as the voice of family patriarch Gomez, according to Deadline, and now MGM, the studio releasing the film, has revealed the rest of the cast.

-Three award-winning actresses will provide the voices of the film’s leading ladies: Bette Midler as Grandmama; Charlize Theron as Morticia; and Allison Janey as the Addams’ arch nemesis Margaux Needler.
+Three award-winning actresses will provide the voices of the film’s leading ladies: Bette Midler as Grandmama, Charlize Theron as Morticia, and Allison Janney as the Addams’ arch nemesis Margaux Needler.

-The Addams children, Wednesday and Pugsley, will be played by Chloë Grace Moretz and Finn Wolfhard, respectively.
+The Addams children, Wednesday and Pugsley, will be played by Chloe Grace Moretz and Finn Wolfhard, respectively.

 Last but not least, lovable Uncle Fester will be voiced by Nick Kroll.